 The Social Security Administration periodically conducts a “Continuing Disability Review” to see if you are still disabled.
 If you return to work through the Ticket to Work program, SSA does not conduct medical reviews while you are actively participating in the program.

 Many people choose not to seek employment when their health improves because they fear the consequences if their health should decline again.
 SSA knows people dread the possibility of going through the SSDI application process all over again, so they offer the incentive of expedited reinstatement of benefits.

 Once your SSDI cash payment benefits end, you have five years to request a reinstatement of benefits.
 SSA will give you six months of cash payments and medical benefits while they review your case.
 If they decide not to reinstate your benefits, you will not need to repay the temporary benefits you received in the interim.

 Questions About SSDI Work Incentives?
 Contact A Mt.
 Pleasant SC Disability Attorney

 EachSSDI work incentive program offered by the SSA comes with its own set of rules and guidelines.
 If you are considering returning to work after being approved for Social Security Disability, it is important to discuss the potential consequences of this decision with an experienced disability lawyer.
-Klok Disability Law, LLC is happy to answer your questions.
+Klok Law Firm LLC is happy to answer your questions.
 Contact us today.